jwbargsten/go-mssql-load/README.md

 ### CSV loading

 You can use this tool to do CSV bulk loading.
-By default all columns are treated as string, but you can specify a data type as part of the column name. `loadcsv` doesn't have any parsing magic and uses the
+By default all columns are treated as string, but you can specify a data type as part of the column name or as argument.
-[csv parser provided by the go std lib](https://pkg.go.dev/encoding/csv).
+`loadcsv` doesn't have any parsing magic and uses the [csv parser provided by the go std lib](https://pkg.go.dev/encoding/csv).
 So, if you don't specify it, it won't happen.
 The spec is as follows: